radiantlogic-v8/documentation-new/documentation/logging-and-troubleshooting-guide/02-control-panels-and-configuration-tools.md

 description: Logging and Troubleshooting Guide
 ---

-# Chapter 2: Control Panels and Configuration Tools
+# Control Panels and Configuration Tools

 ## Control Panel

 A Jetty web server hosts the Main and Server Control Panels.
 There are four log files applicable to this component.
 The Windows service logs contains information related to installing, starting, uninstalling, and stopping the service.
 The Server Log contains internal server activities and is generated the first time each day that Jetty is started.
 The Access Log contains the save operations performed by administrators.

 ### Windows Service Log

 If the Control Panel has been installed as a Windows Service, information related to installing, starting, and uninstalling the service can be found in: